 With a nip in the air, the excitement of waiting for Santa’s sleigh and the joy of seeing Saint Nick himself waving to the crowd, this beloved holiday tradition is sure to bring back memories of Christmases past.
-For over a century, locals and out-of-towners of all ages have flocked to the Toronto Santa Claus Parade to see the 25+ whimsical, enchanting floats.
-From towering elves to cheerful polar bears, elegant swans and even a few Pokémon, give your little ones a memorable experience this year at the Toronto Santa Claus Parade on Sunday, November 18, 2018.
-The fun starts at 12:30 so be sure to dress warmly and arrive early – spots fill up fast!
+For over a century, locals and out-of-towners of all ages have flocked to The Santa Claus Parade to see 25+ whimsical, enchanting floats.
+From towering elves to cheerful polar bears, elegant swans and even a few Pokémon, let your little ones experience it for themselves this year at the Toronto Santa Claus Parade taking place on Sunday, November 17, 2019 starting at 12:30 p.m.
+Be sure to dress warmly and arrive early – spots fill up fast!

 If there’s one Toronto Christmas tradition that will fill you with awe and wonder, it’s the Toronto Symphony Orchestra’s rendition of Handel’s immortal oratorio, Messiah.
 Joined by a full chorus and special guest singers, this beloved Christmas classic will uplift you and fill your heart with holiday cheer.
 Performances take place December 17 to December 22, 2019.